Mediterranean-Style Cod over Couscous

 - Line a large rimmed baking sheet with a piece of parchment paper or aluminum foil.
 Turn oven to broil.
 Once hot, reduce the oven temperature to 425º.

-- Coat the grape tomatoes & whole cloves of garlic with 1 Tablespoon of EVOO.
+- Wash tomatoes then coat them along with the whole cloves of garlic (skin on) with 1-2 Tablespoons of EVOO.
 Sprinkle with salt.
 Combine well.
 Place on a lined baking sheet.

-- Place baking sheet on the top oven rack and bake for 15-20 minutes, until tomatoes blister & garlic is soft.
+- Place baking sheet on the top oven rack and bake for 15-20 minutes at 425ºF, until tomatoes blister & garlic is soft.

 - Remove from the oven when done.
 Using a fork or a wooden spoon, smash the garlic.
 Take half the tomatoes plus the juice and garlic then add to couscous, mixing well.

-- Just before serving, crumble & add the Feta cheese to the couscous and combine.
+- Just before serving, crumble & add the Feta cheese & Kalamata olives to the couscous and combine.

 - Cook 10-16 minutes, depending on the thickness of cod until it's opaque & flakes.

 - To serve, place cooked couscous mixture on a serving platter and top with fish fillets.
 Sprinkle with remaining blistered tomatoes & garlic.
-Garnish with sprigs of fresh oregano & thyme.
+Garnish with sprigs of fresh oregano or thyme.

 Notes: To make this Gluten-free for Jack, we served him brown rice with quinoa as a substitute for couscous.
 He loved it.